codepath/android_guides/ActiveAndroid-Guide.md

 ## Common Questions

+> Question: How do I inspect the SQLite data stored on the device?

+In order to inspect the persisted data, we need to [[use adb to query or download the data|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].

 > Problem: I am getting a "java.lang.NullPointerException at com.activeandroid.Cache.getTableInfo"

 You have not properly configured ActiveAndroid.
 You need to initialize ActiveAndroid within your application.
 Either by leveraging the ActiveAndroid `Application` class in your manifest: